oscahui/final-project/README.md

     (1) Get the bitcoin close price and ma price then save to bitcoin.csv (2) Get the bitcoin close price and other index price and save to combine.csv

-    Then use etl.py to load the data to postgresql
-    (3) Load the bitcoin.csv data to bitcoin_data table
-    (4) Load the combine.csv data to mix_data table
+    In etl_func.py use init_table() function to load the data to postgresql (3) Load the bitcoin.csv data to bitcoin_data table (4) Load the combine.csv data to mix_data table